alekseyl/me-redis/README.md

 This gem is delivering memory optimizations for Redis with slightest code changes.

 To understand optimizations and how to use them
-I suggest you to read my paper this topic: https://medium.com/@leshchuk/zipem-all-61076c7da4c
+I suggest you to read my paper: https://medium.com/@leshchuk/zipem-all-61076c7da4c

 Compatibility: ruby >= 2.4, redis gem >= 3.0.4